Maxim-Mazurok/google-api-typings-generator/gapi.client.policytroubleshooter-v3beta/readme.md

 Checks whether a principal has a specific permission for a specific resource, and explains why the principal does or doesn't have that permission.
 */
 await gapi.client.policytroubleshooter.iam.troubleshoot({});

+/*
+Checks the access request associated with the error identifier and explains why the access is denied by IAM policies.
+*/
+await gapi.client.policytroubleshooter.iam.troubleshootError({});
 ```

 For provenance information see [Provenance section on NPM](https://www.npmjs.com/package/@maxim_mazurok/gapi.client.policytroubleshooter-v3beta#Provenance:~:text=none-,Provenance,-Built%20and%20signed)